Sunday, 30 November 2025

 You need to be aware:

-• M365 agents - need all end users to have M365 copilot licences, retail $20/user.
+• M365 agents - require all end users to have M365 Copilot licences, retailing at $20/user.
 Alternatively, users can consume the agents using a PAYG model per message (it racks up quickly).
 I can add these to MS Teams, and it appears that people with licences can ask the M365 agent, while others can view the results (some more testing and understanding are needed here by me).

 • Copilot Studio - Requires a Copilot Studio AI Studio/maker licence at $30/retail.
 Users don't need a licence to use it, but you pay per message, and this can rack up quickly, so watch your usage.
-Buying in bulk message credits can help reduce the cost.
+Buying bulk message credits can help reduce costs.

 • Each prompt generates multiple messages, which are all billable (complex to calculate)